 Unaccompanied alien children (UAC) apprehended by the Department of Homeland Security (DHS) immigration officials, are transferred to the care and custody of ORR.
 ORR makes and implements placement decisions in the best interests of the UAC to ensure placement in the least restrictive setting possible while in federal custody.
 ORR takes into consideration the unique nature of each UAC’s situation and incorporates child welfare principles when making placement, clinical, case management, and release decisions that are in the best interest of the child.

 In Fiscal Year 2012, the UAC program experienced an unprecedented increase in referrals from DHS, doubling the program’s size over the previous eight years, which had averaged 6,775 referrals per year.
-This increase continues in FY2013, with the projection for FY2013 now set for 23,500 UAC.
+This increase continued to be seen in FY2013, with the referrals totalling 24,668 by the end of the year.

 Facts about UAC

 Their youth, their separation from a protective environment or person, and the hazardous journey they embark make UAC especially vulnerable to becoming victims of human trafficking, exploitation, and abuse.
 UAC have multiple, inter-related reasons for undertaking the difficult journey of traveling to the United States.
 UAC leave their home countries to rejoin family already in the United States, to escape abusive family relationships in their home country, or to find work to support their families in the home country.